adap/flower/examples/vertical-fl/README.md

 hist = fl.simulation.start_simulation(
     client_fn=client_fn,
     num_clients=3,
-    config=fl.server.ServerConfig(num_rounds=500),
+    config=fl.server.ServerConfig(num_rounds=1000),
     strategy=Strategy(label),
 )
 ```

-As mentioned before, we train for 500 rounds but it should still last less than
+As mentioned before, we train for 1000 rounds but it should still last only
 a few seconds.

 Note that we store the results of the simulation into `hist`, this will allow us